 She grew up in South Australia and studied violin with Marie Roberts, Beryl Kimber and William Hennessy.
 In 1990, Anna was awarded first prize in the string concerto final of the Australian Broadcasting Commission National Instrumental and Vocal Competition.

-Anna is Co-ordinator of Strings at the Sir Zelman Cowan School of Music, Monash University.
+Since 2019 she is Co-ordinator of Strings and Honours Coordinator at the Sir Zelman Cowen School of Music and Performance, Monash University, Melbourne.

 Photo Oliver Miller